Installing Engineered Hardwood Floors – Ultimate Guide

 - Snap a line or use some sort of straight edge to ensure that boards are lined up straight.
 Allow spacing (typically a minimum of half an inch) for expansion on all perimeters, per manufacturer specifications.* Consider using half-inch spacers to maintain consistency.

-- Follow the flooring manufacturer’s guidelines for best practices on securing (nailing or stapling) the engineered wood to the subfloor.* Tighten using a mallet and wood tapping blocks.
+- Follow the flooring manufacturer’s guidelines for best practices securing (nailing or stapling) the engineered wood to the subfloor.* Tighten using a mallet and wood tapping blocks.

 - Install the baseboard and trim products last.